Public Meeting- Cooney Pit – OPA 15

 The Bridge will remain open overnight and on Weekends and Holidays .

-Daily closures are expected to be in place until work is completed in October, 2025.
+Daily closures may be in place until work is completed in October, 2025.

 Detour Route